rubyonracetracks/ror-site-docu/docs/virtualbox.md

 Docker for Mac is slow.
 Docker runs faster on a Linux virtual machine within VirtualBox.

 ## What's wrong with installing Ruby on Rails in Windows?
-* This has the same drawbacks on installing Ruby on Rails in MacOS PLUS additional issues.
+* This has the same drawbacks as installing Ruby on Rails in MacOS PLUS additional issues.
 * Very few people work on Ruby on Rails projects in a Windows environment.
 Even among the heaviest hitters of the Ruby on Rails community, very few people have successfully installed Ruby on Rails in Windows.
 This means that there is very little help for you, and the procedures you find are likely to be incomplete and/or outdated.
 * Windows is very finicky, and the proprietary nature of it compounds this issue.
 This is the OS with the infamous Blue Screen of Death that can appear for no apparent reason.
 * In other words, installing Ruby on Rails in Windows is a task best left to Chuck Norris.